gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 The WCF Responder may reply to the request with an application reply, a fault or a response with an empty body and HTTP 202 status code.

-Because of the presence of one-way messages and the timing of application replies, the request sequence message’s sequence number and the response message’s sequence number have no correlation.
+Because of the presence of one-way messages and the timing of application replies, the request sequence message's sequence number and the response message's sequence number have no correlation.

 #### Retrying Replies